Why should I consider a will?

 We’re working with the National Free Wills Network to provide civil servants, past and present, with a simple will, for free.

-All you have to do is complete the form at the end of this page and we’ll do all the hard work for you.
+All you have to do is complete the form on our portal and we’ll do all the hard work for you.

 We will send your contact details to the National Free Wills Network.
 They will send you a pack with all the information that you’ll need.
 This will include a step-by-step guide and a list of at least six local solicitors.
 It will also contain a yellow form which needs to be taken to the solicitor of your choice.
 This form means we can pay the fee for your simple will.